 \subsection{Handling Improper Densities}

-The model~\eqref{def_poe} only defines a proper distribution on $\R^n$ when the linear operator $K$ has a trivial kernel.
+The~\eqref{def_poe} model only defines a proper distribution on $\R^n$ when the linear operator $K$ has a trivial kernel.
 In contrast to that, the \eqref{def_poe} defines a proper distribution only on a linear subspace of $\R^n$ whenever $K$ has a nontrivial kernel.
 It is therefore an improper distribution on $\R^n$ in those case.
 This is formally stated in the following proposition. \begin{proposition} Assume that the factors $\phi_i$ in the~\eqref{def_poe} model are bounded and let $N \ceq \ker(K)$.
-Then the following holds: \begin{enumerate}[label=\alph*)] \item $\int_{\R^n}\fx{x}\;\mathrm{d}x < \infty$ if and only if $N=\{0\}$. \item Regardless of the injectivity of $K$, it always holds that $\int_{N^\perp}\fx{x}\mathrm{d}x < \infty$. \end{enumerate} \end{proposition} Improper distributions are important in the context of imaging priors since there the operator \( K \) typically has a non-trivial kernel.
+Then the following holds: \begin{enumerate}[label=\alph*)] \item $\int_{\R^n}\fx{x}\;\mathrm{d}x < \infty$ if and only if $N=\{0\}$. \item Regardless of the injectivity of $K$, it always holds that $\int_{N^\perp}\fx{x}\mathrm{d}x < \infty$. \end{enumerate} \end{proposition} \begin{proof} See \cref{proof:nullspace_improper_dist}. \end{proof} Improper distributions are important in the context of imaging priors since there the operator \( K \) typically has a non-trivial kernel.
 As an example of this, priors are often explicitly constructed such that constant signals are in the kernel of $K$ to enforce invariances with respect to radiometric shifts.

 We can complement $\fx$ with an arbitrary distribution on $N \coloneqq \ker(K)$ to avoid the need to directly work with the constraint that defines the linear subspace $N^\perp$ where the~\eqref{def_poe} model is a proper distribution.
 This yields a proper distribution on $\R^n$ while leaving the distribution restricted to $N^\perp$ unchanged, as formally stated in the following proposition. \begin{proposition} Consider the~\eqref{def_poe} model.
 Suppose that $K$ has a non-trivial kernel $N \ceq \ker(K)$ and let $P_{N^\perp}$ denote the orthogonal projection onto its complement $N^\perp \ceq \spanv{K^T}$.
-Assume that $\bar{X} \da f_{\bar{X}}$ with
+Define $f_{\bar{X}}$ via